sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 Multiple `otelcol.exporter.loadbalancing` components can be specified by giving them different labels.

+Note that either a trace ID or a service name is used for the decision on which backend to use.
+The actual backend load isn't taken into consideration.
+Even though this load-balancer won't do round-robin balancing of the batches, the load distribution should be very similar among backends with a standard deviation under 5% at the current configuration.

 `otelcol.exporter.loadbalancing` is especially useful for backends configured with tail-based samplers which make a decision based on the view of the full trace.

+When a list of backends is updated, around `1/n` of the space will be changed, so that the same trace ID might be directed to a different backend, where `n` is the number of backends.
+This should be stable enough for most cases, and the higher the number of backends, the less disruption it should cause.

 ## Usage